paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

  - making the number of iterations a multiple of the number of groups *sometimes* fixes the preceding problem.
-   - this only works sometimes, and seems to work more frequently with lower numbers of groups (the max number of groups I've been able to successfuly do is 6).
+   - this only works sometimes, and seems to work more frequently with lower numbers of groups (the max number of groups I've been able to successfully do is 6).
 In general, it feels very non-deterministic and it's very frustrating.
    - needs more investigation now that bug has been fixed